Politehnica University of Bucharest: History

 The year 1890 also represented a momentous point, when at the National School of Bridges and Roads a new commission was set up.
 Its main role was to issue equivalency certificates for the engineering diplomas obtained abroad, thus transforming this national school into a model for evaluating higher technical studies.

 Nicolae Vasilescu-Karpen was appointed director of the School in February 1920.
 As a direct result of his endeavors, the government approved the establishment of Polytechnic Schools in Romania, conceived as higher education institutions, similar to universities, having as their final aim engineering training under the Ministry of Public Works.

-The Polytechnic School was set up by transforming the "National School of Bridges and Roads" into the "Polytechnic School of Bucharest".
+The Polytechnic School was set up by transforming the "National School of Bridges and Roads" to the "Polytechnic School of Bucharest".
 In its initial stage it consisted of four sections: